 “The premise was, we have this delicate balance of life supported by water in a warming global climate,” Arcara said.
 “It’s not something that can be supported indefinitely.
 Eventually you are left with this relic sitting in a dry field.
 That was the end result of my project.”

 The field school is a partnership between CU Boulder Art and Art History and the Corcoran School of the Arts & Design in Washington, D.C.
 Students can earn 6 credits toward completing a degree.
+The field school is also supported in part by the Office for Outreach and Engagement’s arts and humanities initiative and Continuing Education.

 The 2018 Art and Rural Environments Field School will be held in Conejos County, Colorado.
 Learn more.